Access tailored services, 24/7 self-service and expert help. Anywhere, anytime, any project.Discover now

 All MCCB and Masterpact circuit breakers

-IR scans often contain images and verbiage indicating problems with the intallation when no problem exists.
+IR scans often contain images and verbiage indicating problems with the installation when no problem exists.

 Thermal scans are best used as a preventative maintenance tool.
 The breakers should be benchmarked (preferably early in their service life), and subsequent tests at periodic intervals (typically annually) should be compared with the benchmark to see if anything has changed significantly.
 If so, investigate the cause.
 If these readings are within limits, and the breaker shows no evidence of overheating (discoloration, nuisance tripping, smell, etc.) record the reading and monitor to see if it changes over time.